Russification of Belarus: 2020s

 In the 2020s, the Russification of Belarus intensified, largely driven by the political unrest after the 2020 presidential elections and Belarus's involvement in the Russian invasion of Ukraine.
 Russia's support during these times resulted in strengthened bilateral cultural initiatives.

 This period witnessed a surge in Russian cultural influence across various sectors in Belarus, including the arts, education, and media, highlighted by strategic placements of Russian cultural personnel and the proliferation of Russian cultural centers.

 The isolation from European influences, exacerbated by geopolitical alignments, further cemented Belarus's cultural ties with Russia.
 Joint projects and initiatives between the two nations continued, with increased frequency of events such as joint museum exhibitions, theatrical collaborations, and educational exchanges.
 These collaborations have underscored a sustained and deepening integration of Belarus into the cultural orbit of Russia.

 Current state of Belarusian language

-The Belarusian language, while recognized as the national language, is less utilized in everyday communication compared to Russian, and is not prestigious as a language of education and professional growth.
-Despite its limited use in public life, Belarusian has a rich literary tradition and cultural presence, embodied by literary masterpieces from renowned authors like Vasil Bykaŭ and Uladzimir Karatkievich.
+The Belarusian language, while recognized as the national language, is less used in everyday communication compared to Russian.
 Efforts continue to revive and promote the Belarusian language through various media including the historically significant newspaper "Nasha Niva" and modern internet platforms.